 The purpose of art is washing the daily dust off our souls.
 Pablo Picasso

 -21°C. 26th December and Christmas hasn’t even happened here yet.
-The third time since setting up Seeding a Network in the ’90s I am back in Kiev.
+The third time since setting up Seeding a Network in the ’90s I am back in Kyiv.
 Over 20 years have passed between then and now: the Orange Revolution, Maidan, the annexation of the Crimea.

 My partner, Steve, and I have found ourselves propelled back to a city where three months ago we celebrated the wedding of our younger son.
 Then there was sunshine, Georgian restaurants and ‘return to school’ ice-cream.
 As well as the day we found ourselves among the smoke bombs and grenades of an anti-autonomy protest where three policemen where killed.